Marlene Dietrich Sings

 Marlene Dietrich Sings is a compilation album by actress and singer Marlene Dietrich, released in 1947 on Vox Records label.
 The album features German-language recordings originally released on Polydor masters, with piano accompaniment by Peter Kreuder.
-The repertoire reflects cabaret-style performances associated with post-World War I Europe.
+The repertoire includes cabaret-style performances associated with post-World War I Europe.

 Marlene Dietrich's original 1933 Paris recordings with Peter Kreuder were reissued by Vox in 1947 as three 10-inch 78 RPM shellac singles, then as a 10" LP (1950), featuring German classics like "Jonny" and "Mein blondes Baby", plus added French tracks.
-The album preserved the Weimar-era sound without translations, capturing her pre-Hollywood repertoire.

 Critics acknowledged Marlene Dietrich's album as a period piece, with some praising its nostalgic value and distinctive vocal style, though often noting its dated production and limited appeal.
-While her husky delivery and European cabaret aesthetic were recognized as historically significant, reviewers pointed out the uneven sound quality and lack of accessibility for non-German or French-speaking audiences.

 Background and release

 The recordings feature Marlene Dietrich performing a selection of songs in German and French, accompanied by orchestras led by Peter Kreuder in Paris during July 1933.
 The tracks include "Jonny", "Peter", "Ja, so bin ich", "Wo ist der Mann?", "Mein blondes Baby", and "Allei... in einer grossen Stadt", with instrumental backing provided by either Orchestra Wal-Berg or Jazz Orchester Freddie Johnson.
-The sessions took place between July 12 and July 19, 1933, documenting Dietrich’s early cabaret-style repertoire before her rise to international fame as a singer.
+The sessions took place between July 12 and July 19, 1933, documenting Dietrich's early cabaret-style repertoire before her rise to international fame as a singer.

-On August 9, 1947, Billboard listed Marlene Dietrich’s upcoming album in its "Advanced Record Releases" section — a feature that previewed records supplied by companies roughly two weeks before their official launch.
-Two months later, in October 1947, the magazine confirmed the official release: Vox Records would introduce its first 78 rpm singles in the "Spotlight Series" (previously reserved for albums), starting with Dietrich's pair of records, priced at one dollar each.
+On August 9, 1947, Billboard listed Marlene Dietrich's upcoming album in its "Advanced Record Releases" section.
 The album was first released as a three-disc 10-inch set, compiling original recordings made by the singer and actress and released as singles in Germany.
-It features Dietrich's iconic German-language songs, all tied to her repertoire from Weimar-era cinema and cabaret.
-The tracks were remastered from original Polydor sources, preserving the sonic character of the era, and the liner notes reference the songs’ cultural context—though no lyric translations are provided.
+It features Dietrich's German-language songs, all tied to her repertoire from Weimar-era cinema and cabaret.
+The tracks were remastered from original Polydor sources.
 The album is officially credit in its cover as A Polydor Recording – Spotlight Series: Vox Presents Marlene Dietrich Sings – Accompanied by Peter Kreuder, His Piano and His Orchestra.
 In 1950, the label reissued the album as a 10" LP, adding the songs "Moi Je M'ennuie" and "Assez" to the tracklist.